Dermatitis

 Contact dermatitis

-Babies, infants, and the elderly might possibly be severely affected by contact dermatitis.
+Babies, infants, and the elderly may possibly be severely affected by contact dermatitis.
 Diaper dermatitis is a common form of irritant contact dermatitis in infants.
 In the elderly, topical medications are a common cause of allergic contact dermatitis.

 Types: